mozillascience/studyGroupLessons/README.md

 ### What's a Study Group and How do I Start One?

 Study groups are a great casual way to get people from your field together to share their skills in computing and data management, in a relaxed, no-pressure environment with friends and colleagues, and to create a space where it's okay to ask any question you like.
 The goal should be to help everyone get some hands-on practice with a new idea or tool they can use in their every-day research, and support each other as we learn.
-A simple formula:

- - Meet once or twice a month
- - Meetings should be at *most* 1-2 hours long
- - Grab a room in your department and welcome everyone to join in (no experience necessary!)
- - Have one person lead the participants through some examples of using the tool of the day, OR
- - Everyone work on their code projects, ask each other questions, and work together!
+Want to start your own?
+Check out our [how to guide](http://mozillascience.github.io/studyGroupHandbook/), and our quick-start [Study Group website kit](https://github.com/mozillascience/studyGroup).

 ### Where We Are